Got any questions about our pottery kits, our classes or digital products? We got you covered!

 Are the ceramics dishwasher safe?

-Yes all my ceramics are fired at high temperature (1230C) and are dishwasher safe.
+Yes all my ceramics are fired at high temperature (1240C) and are dishwasher and microwave safe.
 I recommend hand-washing as it's more delicate, but totally OK to use a dishwasher.

 I would like a piece to be made especially for me.
 Do you accept custom orders?